SheinaG/PECG/README.md

 To run the wavdet fiucial-points detector matlab runtime (MCR) 2021a is requierd. https://www.mathworks.com/products/compiler/matlab-runtime.html

 To run the epltd peak detector additional wfdb toolbox is requierd. https://archive.physionet.org/physiotools/wfdb-linux-quick-start.shtml

+## Instractions for installation:

+1. Install the "pecg" package using pip by running the command line: "pip install pecg".

+2. Install the "wfdb" package using pip by running the command line: "pip install wfdb".

+3. Follow the guidelines provided in the link: https://www.mathworks.com/products/compiler/matlab-runtime.html, and choose the version of 2021a(9.10).

 ## Documentation